New Zealand–China Free Trade Agreement: 2008 agreement

 The New Zealand-China free trade agreement took over three years to negotiate.
 On 19 November 2004, Helen Clark and President of the People's Republic of China, Hu Jintao announced the commencement of negotiations towards an FTA at the APEC Leaders meeting in Santiago, Chile.
 The first round of negotiations was held in December 2004.
 Fifteen rounds took place before the FTA was signed in April 2008 by New Zealand's Minister of Trade Phil Goff and the Chinese Minister of Commerce Chen Deming at the Great Hall of the People in Beijing.

 The deal was welcomed by a number of New Zealand exporters including the dairy cooperative Fonterra and the New Zealand Seafood Industry Council, while others such as the appliance manufacturer Fisher & Paykel stated that the deal would lead to tougher competition with cheaper-priced Chinese products.
 The New Zealand Council of Trade Unions opposed the inclusion of workforce in the trade agreement stating that there is potential for skilled Chinese workers to be exploited and underpaid.

 While the FTA enjoys the support of New Zealand's two largest political parties, Labour and National, the Green Party and the Māori Party opposed the agreement even before it was signed.
-Members of the Green Party protested against the signing of the deal, Keith Locke saying that easier access to cheap Chinese workforce could undermine New Zealand workers.
+Members of the Green Party protested against the signing of the deal, with Keith Locke saying that easier access to a cheap Chinese workforce could undermine New Zealand workers.
 Following the signing, New Zealand First announced that it opposed the deal.
-Public opinion has been divided; a poll published a week before the signing showed 45% supported the deal, while 32% opposed it.
+Public opinion was divided at the time; a poll published a week before the signing showed 45% supported the deal, while 32% opposed it.

-2014 Upgrade
+Upgrade protocol

 In 2014, China and New Zealand announced that they would seek an upgrade of the free trade agreement.
-It is expected that the upgrade will be completed some time in 2016.

-2019 Upgrade
+Following nine rounds of negotiations, the negotiations for the upgrade protocol were concluded in 2019 and signed in 2020.

-In early November 2019, New Zealand and China agreed to upgrade their free trade agreement.
-New provisions have included making exports to China easier, improving China's commitment to environmental standards, and giving New Zealand preferential access to the wood and paper trade with China.
+New provisions included making exports to China easier, improving China's commitment to environmental standards, integrating with the Regional Comprehensive Economic Partnership and giving New Zealand preferential access to the wood and paper trade with China.
 In return, New Zealand will ease visa restrictions for Chinese tour guides and Chinese language teachers.

-On 26 January 2021, New Zealand and China signed a deal to upgrade their free trade agreement to give New Zealand exports greater access to the Chinese market.
-These provisions include eliminating or reducing tariffs on New Zealand exports such as dairy, timber, and seafood as well as compliance costs.
+Tariffs were eliminated or reduced on New Zealand exports such as dairy, timber, and seafood as well as compliance costs.

+Following the upgrade protocol, on 1 January 2024, tariffs were lifted on all New Zealand dairy imports including milk powder to China as part of the NZ-China free trade agreement.
+This development was welcomed by Minister of Trade and Agriculture Todd McClay, who estimated it would bring NZ$330 million worth of revenue to the New Zealand economy.